|Nutrition Facts (per serving)|

-The idea of leftover bacon-wrapped dates is an urban myth, No one has hard evidence that such a thing has ever happened, that's how popular these sweet and salty, fruity and meaty finger-food appetizers are.
-They all get eaten every time, no matter how many there are.
-They are super easy to make, too.
-The only tricky part is getting each fig wrapped in a strip of bacon, but that's something you can do ahead of time, and then just heat them up when guests arrive.
+Leftover bacon-wrapped dates is a sweet and salty, fruity and meaty finger-food appetizer.
+They all get eaten every time, no matter how many there are, and they're super easy to make, too.
+The only tricky part is getting each fig wrapped in a strip of bacon, but that's something you can do ahead of time.

-This is probably obvious, but you can scale the recipe to make the number of servings you want: 1 strip bacon to every 2 figs. Also, please note that in this instance you actually want thin-cut bacon so it cooks quickly; you want the fig to get warm but not start to fall apart from too much heat.
+You can scale the recipe to make the number of servings you want: 1 strip bacon to every 2 figs. Please note that in this instance you actually want thin-cut bacon so it cooks quickly; you want the fig to get warm but not start to fall apart from too much heat.

 12 medium figs